midorineko/rpi_automation/README.md

 # Future Improvements

+Create and amazon echo skill which will interact with the node server.

 Have the garden lighting cron job rely off of a file, similarly to the water_cron.py.
 This will allow me to update when lights should turn on an off on the fly via the webserver.

 Imrpove the water_cron.py so the amount of days to wait inbetween watering can be changed on the fly via the server.